Dependency Handler

 implementation('org.hibernate:hibernate') {

-//in case of versions conflict '3.1' version of hibernate wins:
+// In case of versions conflict '3.1' version of hibernate wins:

 version {